Saranyaaav/PROMPT-ENGINEERING/README.md

 ---

-## 2. Core Mechanics: Processing & Learning
+## II.
+Core Mechanics: Processing & Learning

 ### Tokenization & Embeddings
 Generative models do not read text or see images the way humans do.